How To Create a Wireframe in Figma

 You can also learn more about what it’s like to be one of our students in this day-in-the-life of a Product Design student post.

 Disclaimer: The information in this blog is current as of 27 June 2022.
-For updated information visit https://flatironschool.com/.
+Current policies, offerings, procedures, and programs may differ.
+For up-to-date information visit FlatironSchool.com.

 Posted by mattdonovan / June 27, 2022